 Moreover, a fast website will give a much better user experience than a slow one.
 Research has shown time and again that people don’t buy as much from slower sites and don’t read as much on slower sites.
-That in itself should be enough reason to make sure the speed of your blog is as good as can be.
+That in itself should be enough reason to make sure the speed of your site is as good as can be.

-Site speed tools
+The best site speed tools

-Google Page Speed Insights splits mobile and desktop, Pingdom Tools allows for multiple locations and GTmetrix combines several checks nicely.
+Google PageSpeed Insights splits mobile and desktop.
+It has recently been updated to use more real-world data to give more usable results.
+Also, its suggestions to fix speed issues have been improved.
+Pingdom’s Website Speedtest Tools allows for multiple locations and GTmetrix combines several checks nicely.
 WebPageTest has a few main checks it grades in an easy to understand manner.
 Google Lighthouse is built into Chrome and was originally meant to assess Progressive Web Apps.
 It, however, gives great insights into the page speed and user experience of your mobile site, based on real-world tests.
 We would recommend you use all of these tools to check your site speed.
 Combined they give a complete overview of the site speed of your site.

 Installing a caching plugin could really speed up your site if your hosting doesn’t already provide for caching.
 WP Super Cache does what it says on the tin: it caches your site.
 It does that well, without too many bells and whistles.
 WP Rocket is better, they offer a solution to speed up your site without much hassle and without the risks of breaking things.
 WP Rocket is a paid plugin though, and WP Super Cache is free.

 A CDN — short for content delivery network — is an excellent tool for improving the loading speed of your site.
 The CDN brings your site physically closer to your visitor, so to say.
 If your hosting provider has a server in California and your visitor is from Mumbai, India there might some long latency that results in poor performance.
 By adding a CDN, you can serve your site from a location near your visitor and, therefore, dramatically speed up its loading times.